shasankp000/Pycraft-Universal/README.md

 A code-once-deploy-everywhere version of Pycraft with optimised algorithms.

 # Project-info
- >This will be a remake of the original Pycraft Launcher in the kivy framework.
+ >This will be a remake of the original Pycraft Launcher in the Node.Js framework

- >Yes it will have Android support too.

- >Will try to get a fix of the OpenGL issue which Pojav launcher faces.